Instrument rating study guide to master all aspects of IFR flying.

-IFR students from the United States, Canada, Australia, United Kingdom, South Africa, and anywhere worldwide can use the online IFR ground school.
+IFR students from the United States, Canada, Australia, the United Kingdom, South Africa, and anywhere worldwide can use the online IFR ground school.
 However, pilots training in the USA can use the FAA knowledge test endorsement.

-If the pilots outside the United States prefer to purchase the Instrument Pilot’s handbook book, they can order the eBook if they are unwilling to wait for paperback delivery.
+If pilots outside the United States prefer to purchase the Instrument Pilot’s handbook book, they can order the eBook if they are unwilling to wait for paperback delivery.

 At this stage, you need Instrument Rating test prep.

 The FAA frequently updates the database of questions for the written test.
-We all know that the FAA database is not the same as it used to be decades ago.
+We all know the FAA database is not the same as it used to be decades ago.

-So you can expect to see many questions out of the usual.
+So expect to see many unfamiliar questions.